stakater/mto-docs/content/usecases/tenant.md

 bluesky-john-aurora-sandbox      Active   5d5h
 ```

+If Bill wants to make sure that only the sandbox owner can view his sandbox namespace, he can achieve this by setting `private: true` within the `sandboxConfig` filed.

-### Creating Namespaces via Tenant Custom Resource
+## Creating Namespaces via Tenant Custom Resource

 Bill now wants to create namespaces for `dev`, `build` and `production` environments for the tenant members.
-To create those namespaces Bill will just add those names into the `namespaces` list in the tenant CR.
+To create those namespaces Bill will just add those names within the `namespaces` field in the tenant CR.
+If Bill wants to append the tenant name as a prefix in namespace name, then he can use `namespaces.withTenantPrefix` field.
+Else he can use `namespaces.withoutTenantPrefix` for namespaces for which he does not need tenant name as a prefix.

 ```yaml
 kubectl apply -f - << EOF